Natural Disasters in Germany: Catastrophes of the Past and Risks of the Future

-October to February is hurricane season in Germany.
-This is when devastating storms and cyclones often come in from the Atlantic.
-They not only bring strong winds but also heavy rainfall.
+From October to February, Germany experiences its hurricane season.
+During this period, destructive storms and cyclones often arrive from the Atlantic, bringing not only strong winds but also heavy rainfall.

-In January 2007, for example, Cyclone Cyril struck the German coast.
-The wind speed reached 150 kilometres per hour, century-old trees were torn out with the roots, power transmission poles fell down.
-Thirteen people were killed in the country and the damage exceeded 4 billion euros.
-It was one of the strongest hurricanes in a hundred years.
+For instance, in January 2007, Cyclone Cyril struck the German coast.
+With wind speeds reaching 150 kilometers per hour, century-old trees were uprooted, and power transmission poles toppled.
+Thirteen people lost their lives in the country, and the damage exceeded 4 billion euros.
+This storm was one of the most powerful hurricanes to hit the region in a century.

-In recent years, tornadoes, which are not typical of the German climate, have been observed in the country with increasing frequency.
-One of the strongest tornadoes occurred on June 23, 2004.
-A tornado swept across Saxony and caused 8 deaths.
+In recent years, tornadoes, which are atypical for the German climate, have been observed in the country with increasing frequency.
+One of the most powerful tornadoes occurred on June 23, 2004, sweeping across Saxony and leading to eight fatalities.

 Floods are a frequent natural disaster in Germany.
 They occur for two main reasons: after heavy rainfall, which occurs more often in the summer months, and after storms, which occur in the autumn and winter.

 A severe storm in the North Sea produced an abnormally high tide of about 3 metres.
 Many coastal towns were submerged, but casualties and severe damage were avoided.